junwha/FastFit/README.md

 ### Running the server

 To use FastFit, you first need to run the server.
+After successfully running the server, **please wait about 10 minuites** until the database is filled.
+When you see the message `--- Start Service ---`, you can start sending requests to the server.

 #### Deploying WAR file to Apache Tomcat on Docker (Recommended)